Saddle Fit and the Heavier Rider

-The damage done to a horse’s back by an improperly fitting saddle will only be compounded by the weight of a rider whose weight or size is not appropriate to the horse’s weight bearing capacity, which is dependent on the horse’s size and conformation.
+The damage done to a horse’s back by an improperly fitting saddle will only be compounded by the weight of a rider whose weight or size is not appropriate to the horse’s weight bearing capacity, which is dependent upon the horse’s size and conformation.
+The saddle in this photo is also far forward of the saddle support area.
 Photographer: Marcel Jancovic/Shutterstock.com

 The Importance of Regular Saddle Fit Checks

 Saddle fit should be checked regularly, regardless of whether you are a heavier rider, because the horse’s conformation will change over time.
 However, the heavier the rider, the more often the saddle will need to be refitted to accommodate the constant change in the shape of the horse’s back.
 This is in large part due to the fact that with a heavier rider, the saddle padding will compress faster, and once the balance is compromised, the rider will start to “clench,” losing the softness of the seat and sitting harder and heavier into the horse’s back.